freemn-del/freemn-del.github.io/Q&A.md

 John, a system administrator, is learning how to work with new technology: Docker.
 He will use it to create a network connection between the container interfaces and its parent host interface.
 Which of the following network drivers is suitable for John?
 Ans: `Macvlan networking`
-exp: `macvlan network driver to assign a MAC address to each container’s virtual network interface, making it appear to be a physical network interface directly connected to the physical network`

 Which of the following is a Docker network plugin designed for building security and
 infrastructure policies for multi-tenant microservices deployments?